everx-labs/ton-nfc-client/docs/FuntionsList.md

-# Full functions list
+# Full functions list (TonNfcClientSwift API)

-Here there is full functions list provided by TonNfcClientAndroid library to make different requests to NFC TON Labs Security cards.
+There is full functions list provided by TonNfcClientSwift API to make different requests to NFC TON Labs Security cards.
+All these functions work via callbacks.
+The last two arguments of each function are _resolve : @escaping NfcResolver, reject : @escaping NfcRejecter_ (we omit them below for short).
+In the case of success wrapped card response is put into _resolve_.
+In the case of exception error message and error object are put into _reject_.

-In [readme](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/README.md) (see section about NfcCallback) we said that for each card operation there was a pair of functions.
-One of them puts result/error message into callback, the second does not.
-For example there is getSerialNumberAndGetJson() function returning json string and getSerialNumber(NfcCallback callback) returning void and putting the same json into callback.
-They do the same work.
-So for short we just give the full list of functions omitting "AndGetJson" suffix and argument NfcCallback callback.
-We provide only essential information about input data format requirements and possible responses.

 ## NFC related functions

 Here there are functions to check/change the state of your NFC hardware.
-In TonNfcClientAndroid library there is a class NfcApi for this.
+In TonNfcClientSwift library there is a class NfcApi for this.

 - **checkIfNfcSupported()**